john-susitronix/hls_etharb/README.md

 The -i switch will bump the source address and MAC up by one (e.g. 192.168.1.50 -> 192.168.1.51 and 00:0A:35:00:22:01 -> 00:0A:35:00:22:02).
 There is the remote possibilty that an IPV4 ID field could be used from both devices (PL and etharbt_tx) and if the PS packet was more than the MTU in length, something strange could happen.
 It could happen.... but I've not had an issue.
 Either way, the -i switch will make the packet look as if it originated from a different source (but the host ARP would be unaware).

+On the host side, simply use the _quicktest.py_ script in _python/_ to listen for 10 seconds on port 8888.
+This will give you some statistics - I typically get at least 990 MBps, depending on traffic from the PS.

 Please cite this project if used in research and in production designs, please contact me for my records and feel free to reach out for support!